 What is Mentoring?
 The theory

 In terms of age it doesn’t matter whether the mentor is older or younger than the person they’re guiding.
 It is however important that the mentor is knowledgeable about a certain field of expertise.
 While participants in trainings are called trainees, people who receive coaching are called coachees.
 In the case of this guidance method, the person receiving guidance is usually called the mentee.

 Additionally, it also offers an opportunity for employees to learn better, handle stress better, and communicate better.
 Particularly the EMCC creates and maintains standard frameworks, rules, and processes, in the field of mentoring others.

 The difference mentoring and coaching

 coaching became very trendy in business and beyond, especially during the early 21st century.
-However, mentoring is more efficient and effective than coaching.
+However, this guidance method is more efficient and effective than coaching.
 It has actually been around since antiquity.
 The word was even inspired by Greek mythology.

 While a coach focuses on the coachee’s personal development and leads them to awareness, a mentor guides their mentee mainly in business matters.
 It’s about sharing experiences and getting to learn a business together.
 The expertise of the mentor is to serve as a role model for their mentee.